 While Big Ocean has been a representative of the deaf community, even their debut was on April 20, 2024, which is South Korea’s Day of People with Disabilities, they emphasize that they are just K-Pop artists who want to spread a good message to their listeners.
 Everyone has a struggle or difficulty they are trying to overcome, and Big Ocean wants the world to know that things will be alright, and you will beat it.

 For Big Ocean, working with the NYPD was an opportunity of a lifetime and was something they never thought could be possible.
 Even in South Korea the NYPD has been known to be the largest police force with a steadfast motto to serve and protect.
 Big Ocean gushed stating that they were in awe upon seeing the police officers in person, and their mere presence made them feel protected.
-They were also impressed that the NYPD has dedicated themselves to bridging relationships with the community, especially with those with hearing impairments.
+They were also impressed that the NYPD has dedicated themselves to bridging relationships with the community, especially with those with hearing loss.

 “It was extraordinary working with the police, even in South Korea this is not something we would have the opportunity to do,” Chanyeon said.